How is CRM implemented in the banking industry?

 How to choose a CRM for your business?

 You have to choose a CRM based on your bank mindset.
-Hubspot, Salesforce and Microsoft are US-based CRM that are ruled under the Cloud Act 2018.
+Hubspot, Salesforce and Microsoft are US-based CRM that is ruled under the Cloud Act 2018.
 This new regulation can be a problem for your bank so you should better have a look first.

 If you struggle with choosing a CRM, specify your business goals: